epam/edp-install/docs/user-guide/application.md

 - Nexus Repository Manager will be available after the Build pipeline in Jenkins is passed as well.

 !!! info
-    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the Overview section on the navigation bar and hit the necessary link.
+    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.

 The added application will be listed in the Applications list allowing you to do the following:

 ![inspect-app](../assets/user-guide/inspect-application-menu.png "inspect-app")

-1. Create another application by clicking the Create button and performing the same steps as described in [Add Applications](add-application.md) section.
+1. Create another application by clicking the Create button and performing the same steps as described in the [Add Applications](add-application.md) section.

 2. Open application data by clicking its link name.
 Once clicked, the following blocks will be displayed: